 We initiated our early childhood development (ECD) programme in 2005.
 Active in the remote communities of Osh, Batken, Jalal-Abad, Naryn and Chui oblasts (provinces), the programme increases the capacity of existing kindergartens to provide affordable, quality and culturally sensitive curricula for children aged three to six.

-The Aga Khan Foundation (AKF)’s Mountain Societies Development Support Programme supports 151 kindergartens.
+The Aga Khan Foundation (AKF)’s Mountain Societies Development Support Programme supports 91 kindergartens.
 All are designed to increase the coverage, affordability, breadth and quality of ECD in remote, mountainous communities of the Kyrgyz Republic.
-With an emphasis on community engagement, our ECD programming is well recognised by both communities and national-level stakeholders.
+With an emphasis on community engagement, the ECD programming is well recognised by both communities and national-level stakeholders.
 Its affordable and innovative models have increased access to ECD in core programme geographies to well above the national average.
-Since 2007, we have reached more than 14,500 children.
+We reach almost 9,000 children.

 The models and approaches developed and piloted by AKF have influenced national ECD policy and legislation, and been adopted by AKDN in 12 other countries.

-AKF introduced the jailoo kindergarten model to ensure that children, who move with their families to mountain pastures (jailoos) during the summer, continue to benefit from preschool services, filling a gap in children’s school preparation.
-AKF initially introduced this complementary education model in 21 communities in 2010.
-The model has now been replicated by other non-governmental and community-based civil society organisations in over a hundred communities.
+AKF introduced the jailoo kindergarten model in 2010 to ensure that children who move with their families to mountain pastures (jailoos) during the summer can continue to attend preschool.
+The model has been replicated by other non-governmental and community-based civil society organisations in over a hundred communities.

 AKDN / Christopher Wilton-Steer